 Some places will require the customer to choose the suppliers suggested by them, such as lighting, decoration and buffet.
 Check beforehand and ask if your own suppliers are allowed there.

 6. Do you have your own generator?

 Who wants to say “I do” in the dark?
 The option of hiring a generator in place in case of an electricity cut is essential to ensure the excitement of the party and the sanity of the bride.
 Most venues already offer this option, but it never hurts to ask.
-NOTE: This is a particularly important question to ask if you’re having a Destination Wedding or re tying the knot in a semi-enclosed space or completely outdoors.
+NOTE: This is a particularly important question to ask if you’re having a Destination Wedding, are tying the knot in a semi-enclosed space or doing it completely outdoors.

 7. How many cars can we park on site?

 Getting married in a wonderful hall in the centre of town, but there is no parking?
 The logistics will get complicated for the guests, especially those who aren’t local to the area.
 Check the options offered by each place beforehand and marry the capacity of the parking availability with the number of guests.

 Not all spaces offer air conditioning.
 For some couples, this is not a requirement.
 For others, it is absolutely fundamental, particularly if you’re tying the knot abroad.
 Go for options that suit your profile.
 Of course it is always good to think about the comfort of the guests, especially if it is summer and in a very hot city.
 The important thing is to know exactly what you are hiring.